Max Wehrli

 Max Wehrli (17 September 1909 – 18 December 1998) was a Swiss literary scholar and Germanist.
-Wehrli studied from 1928 till 1935 Germanic and Greek at the Universities of Zurich and Berlin.
+Wehrli studied from 1928 till 1935 about Germanic and Greek at the Universities of Zurich and Berlin.
 Among his teachers were Emil Ermatinger, Ernst Howald and Nicolai Hartmann.
-1936 he wrote his Ph.D. thesis at the University of Zurich.
+In 1936, he wrote his Ph.D. thesis at the University of Zurich.

-Since 1953 Max Wehrli was tenured professor for the history of German literature at Zurich.
-1955 he was visiting professor at the Columbia University in New York City.
+Since 1953, Max Wehrli was tenured professor for the history of German literature at Zurich.
+In 1955, he was visiting professor at the Columbia University in New York City.